silicondaydream/arboria-carbon-tracker-extension/README.md

 ![Logo](icons/icon-128x128.png)
 # Arboria Carbon Tracker

-The environmental impact of our online activities is considerable, with each web page visited resulting in 0.80 grams of carbon emissions.
+The environmental impact of our online activities is considerable, with each web page visited resulting in 0.80 grams of carbon emissions on average<sup>[1](#main-metric)</sup>.
 This accumulation underscores the significant ecological footprint of digital consumption.

 `Arboria` is a Chrome Browser extension, designed for monitoring and calculating the CO2e emissions from your daily browsing, offering a real-time audit of your digital carbon footprint.